Skip to Content

 We used to stay at this gay friendly hostel all the time in our younger gay years when we wanted to save some coin whilst being right inside the gay scene of Bangkok.

-That's 'cause Silom Space Hostel is located in Silom Soi 2 gay street next door to the iconic DJ Station gay club.
+That's 'cause Silom Space Hostel is located in Silom Soi 2 gay street, next door to the iconic DJ Station gay club.

 Inside, the rooms are simple but chic.
 They offer a pick of various-sized dorm rooms as well as rooms with double beds with private bathrooms – a must when traveling with a fussy Seby.
 Cozy but comfortable is how we felt here.
-Remember you're paying for simple hostel-style digs so don't come expecting Ritz-style-private-butler service for example!
+Remember you're paying for simple hostel-style digs, so don't come expecting Ritz-style-private-butler service, for example!

-Over all the years we've been coming to Bangkok, we've made loads of friends who have shown us the best of the city's gay scene.
+Over the years we've been coming to Bangkok, we've made loads of friends who have shown us the best of the city's gay scene.
 We'll never have the real nitty-gritty history that a local will have, which is why we always seek out tours led by locals when we want a deeper insight into the big city.
+We also love gay tours because they are a great way to quickly make new friends whilst discovering the gay scene together.
+Here are some of the best gay tours happening in Thailand you should check out:

 Gay tour of Thailand with Out Adventures

 Silom Soi 4 is where we come to strut our stuff.
-Walking down the alley under all the dazzling lights, and you can practically taste the good times!
+Walking down the alley under all the dazzling lights, you can practically taste the good times!
 Each of the gay bars has a terrace that sprawls out into the street, making sure that there will be a messy street party later.

 In short, Silom Soi 4 is EPIC!
 The only exception to the Silom Soi 4 gay bar bubble is Pangina Heal‘s resident bar, House of Heals, which we've also included in this section.
 For gay bars beyond Silom Soi 4, check out our bumper guide to the best gay bars in Bangkok.